Failure To Consult A Works Council When Offering Stock Options Can Be A Criminal Offense

 In most EU countries, the EU Prospectus Directive has been implemented into local law.
 As a result options generally will be exempt from prospectus laws under various exemptions available including the 150 person exemption.

-Jurisdictions to watch (among others) are Australia, Canada (check provincial regulations), China, Hong Kong, Indonesia, Israel, Japan, certain countries in the Middle East, Philippines, Russia, South Africa, Thailand.
+Jurisdictions to watch (among others) are Australia, Canada (check provincial regulations), China, Hong Kong, Indonesia, Israel, Japan, certain countries in the Middle East, Philippines, South Africa, Thailand.

 In most of the countries above, exemptions are available but they must be applied for before the stock options are issued and there may be registration requirements.